CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Thus the total number of files in the _road_cameras_ directory is: 10 * 5 * 365 * 144 = 2 628 000.

-In principle you could copy all the 2,6 million files as separeate objects to Allas, but in that case you should split the data into multiple buckets as by default one bucket can have in maximum 1 million objects.
-You could for example run a separate rcloce command for each _site_ directory and put data from each site to a seite specific bucket.
+In principle you could copy all the 2,6 million files as separate objects to Allas, but in that case you should split the data into multiple buckets as by default one bucket can have in maximum 1 million objects.
+You could for example run a separate _rclone_ command for each _site_ directory and put data from each site to a site specific bucket.
 For example

 ```text
 rclone road_cameras/site_1 allas:20000136_road_cameras_site_1/
 ```
-Thus you would end up to create ten buckets each containing 262 800 objects.
+Thus you would end up creating ten buckets each containing 262 800 objects.

 However it is quite probable that this approach is the most effective way for storing and re-using the data.
-As anoter extereme, your could use _a-put_ and collect all the data into one compressed object.
+As another extreme, your could use _a-put_ and collect all the data into one compressed object.
 If you do that you must add option _--skip-filelist_ to the _a-put_ command.
 By default _a-put_ collects detailed metadata of each file to the _ameta_ file.
 However, if you have thousands of files, collecting this information  will take a long time.
 If you need to know the file names, you can use _--simple-fileslist_ option to just collect the names, but no other information, of the files to the metadatafile.
-This already speeds up the preprocessing significantly.
+This already speeds up the pre-processing significantly.
 However, as in this case the naming has been systematic, storing of the file names to the metadata files can be just ignored (--skip-filelist), which is the fastest option.

 ```text
  a-put --skip-filelist road_cameras/
 ```
 This approach would store all the 2,6 million files into one object.

-In practice the optimal way of storing the data is often between the two extremes.
+In practice the optimal way of storing the data is often between these two extremes.
 So instead you could apply packing in some higer level in the hierarchy.

 For example command: